 The best way to maximize the value of your severance package is to discuss your situation with an experienced employment law attorney.
-We can help you effectively pursue the full severance package you deserve.
-Call us at 203-614-9805.
+I can help you effectively pursue the full severance package you deserve.
+Call me at 203-614-9805.

 Is Your Employer Seeking To Terminate You For Illegal Reasons?

-Employers cannot terminate — or “downsize” — employees for illegal purposes, such as race, sex, age, disability, or in retaliation against a whistleblower.
-One of the first things we do is to investigate the true purpose for your termination.
-If you were terminated for an illegal reason, we will find out, and use it as leverage during severance negotiations to secure a better deal for you.
+Employers cannot terminate – or “downsize” – employees for illegal purposes, such as race, sex, age, disability, or in retaliation against a whistleblower.
+One of the first things I do is to investigate the true purpose for your termination.
+If you were terminated for an illegal reason, I will find out, and use it as leverage during severance negotiations to secure a better deal for you.

 Experience Is Key During Severance Negotiations

-With more than 25 years of experience fighting for the rights of employees, we can help you make the most of your severance negotiations.
-At William J. Lasko, Attorney at Law, LLC, our experience and our ability to dig deep and uncover instances where employers rely on pretextual reasons to cover up illegal terminations can help you push for the maximum value in your severance package.
+With more than 30 years of experience fighting for the rights of employees, I can help you make the most of your severance negotiations.
+At William J. Lasko, Attorney at Law, LLC, my experience and my ability to dig deep and uncover instances where employers rely on pretextual reasons to cover up illegal terminations can help you push for the maximum value in your severance package.
 Even if you believe that your termination did not involve any pretext, it is always beneficial to have experienced representation there when negotiating severance.

-Our testimonials page can help you see how we have been able to help our past clients.
+My client testimonials page can help you see how I have been able to help my clients.

 Do Not Agree To Anything Before Consulting With An Attorney

 You should never accept a severance package without first having it reviewed by an experienced lawyer.
 Turn to William J. Lasko, Attorney at Law, LLC, for the guidance you need.
-We offer free preliminary consultations.
-Call 203-614-9805 or contact us online.
-We serve Stamford, Connecticut, and the New York/Connecticut Metropolitan Area.
+I offer free preliminary consultations.
+Call 203-614-9805 or contact me online.
+I serve Stamford, Connecticut, and the New York/Connecticut Metropolitan Area.

 Se habla español.